mlab-upenn/LearningMPC/README.md

 ![](media/lap25.gif)

-After Lap 60, it converges to an optimal policy (Top speed 6 m/s) with lots of high speed drifting.
+After Lap 60, it converges to an optimal policy (Top speed 6 m/s) with precisely controlled high speed drifting.

 ![](media/lap60_converged_drifting.gif).

-With low frictions, it converges to a policy with lower speed but with more precisely controlled drifting.
+With low frictions, it converges to a policy with lower top speed but with more drifting.

 ![](media/drifting_low_friction.gif).